Teaching about conflict and war: Support for educators

 Resilience and wellbeing

-Children and young people may experience a range of emotions as a result of the current situation.
+Children and young people may experience a range of emotions as a result of conflict and war.
 They could be worried and/or afraid as well as distressed by the news and what they may hear from others.
-Some children may be particularly vulnerable – for a variety of reasons, including those who may have family or other ties to those involved in the current situation.
+Some children may be particularly vulnerable – for a variety of reasons, including those who may have family or other ties to those involved in a conflict or war.
 Supporting children and young people’s mental health and wellbeing is therefore an important aspect for practitioners to be aware of and sensitive to.

 The Compassionate Connected Communities Professional Learning Activity provides an overview of recognising and responding to trauma.
 The Compassionate and Connected Classroom raises awareness of the impact of adversity and trauma.
 This resource, for 3rd and 4th levels provides opportunities to talk about coping with difficult situations.
 The Journey: Adventures in Resilience